raubvogel/DesktopConf/README.md

 ```

 but, for me, something like this is not only more useful but also can
 (actually, will.
-It happened before) avoid me running the wrong command
+It happened before and it was not a pretty sight)
-in the wrong computer:
+avoid me running the wrong command in the wrong computer:

 ```bash
 bob@hairless-ape:/tmp$